bryansolorzanop/bryan-solorzano-9d3e9/content/pages/index.md

     features:
       - title: Content Creation
         subtitle: Social Media planning
-        content: >-
+        content: >
-          I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers, case studies and product descriptions.
-No job is too big or small!
+          In my career, I learn how to create content for small, medium, and large size companies.
+All my expertise it's on social media, but also i used to write on my personal blog.
         actions:
           - label: See Writing Samples
             url: /faq